newjersey/navigator.business.nj.gov/content/src/licenses/healthcare.md

   or facility care), you must renew your registration with the Employment and Personnel Services within the Division of Consumer Affairs online.
 callToActionLink: https://www.njconsumeraffairs.gov/regulated/Pages/Regulated-Business-Online-Registration.aspx
-callToActionText: "Renew My Registration "
+callToActionText: "Renew My Health Care Services Firm Registration "
 ---

 ## Application Requirements